 You may feel some soreness which may intensify on the night of treatment.
 Simple analgesia and icing may be required to control this pain.
 There may also be some minor bruising in the treatment area.

-Please inform your doctor if you have a one of the following contra-indications as this form of treatment may not be appropriate for you –
+Please inform your doctor if you have one of the following contraindications as this form of treatment may not be appropriate for you:

-There is a cost per treatment session that is non-rebateable plus there is an attendance/consultation fee from the doctor, which attracts a Medicare rebate.
-This will discussed prior to the treatment being performed.
+There is a cost per treatment session that is non-rebatable, plus there is an attendance/consultation fee from the doctor, which attracts a Medicare rebate.
+This will be discussed prior to the treatment being performed.

 Patient Fact Sheet on Shock Wave Therapy

-For a comprehensive Review Article on Shock wave Therapy please click on the link below:
+Download a comprehensive Review Article on Shock wave Therapy: